 - Direct API.
 The caller calls

-POST /claims/evaluate, accepts the disclosure mode the claim allows (oftenpredicateorredacted), and stores the audit-stamped result.
+POST /v1/evaluations, accepts the disclosure mode the claim allows (oftenpredicateorredacted), and stores the audit-stamped result.
 Every evaluation, credential or not, is recorded in the JSONL audit log alongsideverification_idandclaim_hashfor redacted results. - Federated delegated evaluation.
 The caller is another configured Registry Notary.
 It posts a

 compact signed JWT to